HOLIDAY IN THE SUN

 “No way, dude, this is not our territory,” Pete argues.
 “We gotta get outta this place, if it’s the last thing we ever do.”

-I smiled at his newly acquired pop music skill.
+I smile at his newly acquired pop music skill.

 “Com’n we have to help.”